pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/aws-eks.md

   region = "us-west-1"
 }

-# create an ssh key to log in the bastion and the Kubernetes node
+# Creates an SSH key to log in the bastion and the Kubernetes node
 module "key-pair" {
   source = "../modules/aws/key-pair"